Key Stage 3 subjects

 What is communication and why is it important?
 Throughout this unit, students learn about different forms of communication- verbal, written and physical.
 They are taught to reflect on the importance of communication and look at what sort of communication is most important in different scenarios.

-Character and Careers: Careers
+Summer Term: Character and Careers

 This unit seeks to teach students about the world of work and their journey through education to the workplace.
 Students look at employment skills and the nature of the workplace.
 They are also taught about how to apply for a job including CVs and job interviews.